Izenda7Series/docs/install/doc_installation_guide.rst

          (C:\\inetpub\\wwwroot\\Izenda\\App).
       #.
 Skip the Connect as... and Test Settings... buttons for now,
          since permissions have not been set for Izenda package folders.
       #.
-The Port for Front-end is best kept at the default value of 80.
+Keep the port as 80 by default or change to any available port.
       #.
 Optionally enter the website address into host name box, but
          you will have to bind that address with the correct ip in "C:\\WINDOWS\\System32\\drivers\\etc\\hosts" file.